vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

 ## Conclusion
 While Swagger and SpringFox are not a bad choice, Spring Rest Docs offers some powerful benefits you should definitely consider.
 The main one is having your docs always up to date, because if the documentation goes out of sync, the tests start to fail.
-Another one is that it motivates you to write tests of your controllers as they are requried to create your API documentation.
+Another one is that it motivates you to write tests of your controllers as they are required to create your API documentation.

-Also, with Spring rest docs it is much easier to write documentation not only of your API directly, but also add any other necessary info such as tables, blocks of text, images, code blocks and so on.
+Also, with Spring Rest Docs it is much easier to write documentation not only of your API directly, but also add any other necessary info such as tables, blocks of text, images, code blocks and so on.
 And of course, your production code is no longer plagued by all the documentation annotations, which make it so hard to read.

 Swagger, on the other hand, offers a compelling option to call your API directly from the documentation.
 Also, it effortlessly generates basic information about your API without you writing anything.
 It can be useful for a legacy codebase to have at least some documentation in no time.
 Of course, without custom descriptions and explanations, but at least it is something.